kojodoc/kojodoc.github.io/tutorials/lessons-level1-sup/shape-block-4.md

   <a href="../../index.html">Home</a> | <a href="index.html">Level 1s Index</a> | <a href="../../tutorials-index.html">Tutorials</a>
 </div>

-## The shape-block method - blocks moves along ellipse
+## The shape-block method - blocks move along ellipse

 ### Step 1